tfaoro/php-ioncube/README.md

 # php-ioncube cookbook

-Installs and configures Zend Ioncube extension
+Installs and configures Ioncube extension with Zend Server

 Works for Chef >= 11.0